teisenhower/teisenhower.dev/src/posts/introduction-to-vue-slots.md

 ## Defining slots

-Just like how we need to defined the props we want our component to accept, we need to defined slots within our component.
+Just like how we need to define the props we want our component to accept, we need to define slots within our component.
 This is done by simply adding `slot` tags where you want your dynamic content to be placed.

 In our example, we want the `h1` in our Card component to accept dynamic slot content.
 To do this, add empty `slot` tags inside of the `h1`.
 That's it, this component is now ready to accept content and place it into the available slot.